RdlP/AL3D/README.md

 ### Lights

-Lights are necessary to give a realistic result.
-The lights will interact with the materials added to the meshes, but remember that lights doesn't affect to the BasicMaterial.
+Lights are nedeed to give a realistic result.
+The lights will interact with the materials added to the meshes, but remember that `BasicMaterial` is not affected by lights.

 AL3D has a couple of lights. `Light` is a abstract class from which inherit the following classes: